On contraction coefficients, partial orders and approximation of capacities for quantum channels: Characterizations of strong data processing

 In~\cite{[MF16]} the authors show that

 which completes the proof. \end{proof} The statement above can be used to bound capacities and entropic quantities of a quantum channel efficiently.
-For instance, if the channel $\cM$ is doubly stochastic, then we immediately see that if $\|\cM\circ \cN_p^{-1}\|_{2\to 2}\leq 1$, then
+For instance, if the channel $\cM$ on a $d$-dimensional space is doubly stochastic, we immediately see that if $\|\cM\circ \cN_p^{-1}\|_{2\to 2}\leq 1$, then

-By noting that $D_2(\cM^{\otimes n}(\rho)\|\frac{I}{n})\geq n-S(\cM^{\otimes n}(\rho))$, we immediately obtain that the minimum output entropy of $\cN^{\otimes n}(\rho)$ is lower bounded by
+By noting that $D_2(\cM^{\otimes n}(\rho)\|\frac{I}{d^n})\geq n-S(\cM^{\otimes n}(\rho))$, we immediately obtain that the minimum output entropy of $\cM^{\otimes n}(\rho)$ is lower bounded by

 Inspecting the expression $\|\cM\circ \cN_p^{-1}\|_{2\to 2}$ more closely, we see that: